Tennessee Lemon Law: Your Complete Legal Guide

 The manufacturer must accept return of the vehicle and refund the full purchase price.
 Under Tennessee law, "full purchase price" includes:

-- Actual cost paid: The amount the consumer paid for the vehicle
+- Actual vehicle cost: The amount the consumer paid for the vehicle

-- Collateral charges: Sales taxes, title charges, license fees, registration fees, manufacturer or agent installed items, and similar governmental charges
+- Collateral charges: Sales taxes, title charges, license fees, registration fees, and similar governmental charges

 - Credit life and disability insurance charges

-- Other reasonable expenses: Incurred for the purchase of the motor vehicle
+- Other reasonable expenses: Costs incurred in connection with purchasing the vehicle

 Reasonable Allowance for Use

-The manufacturer may deduct a reasonable allowance for use from the refund.
-This allowance is calculated based on:
+The manufacturer may deduct a "reasonable allowance for use" from the refund.
+This deduction accounts for:

-- Miles driven before the consumer’s first report of the nonconformity
+- Miles driven before the consumer first reported the nonconformity to the manufacturer, agent, or dealer

 - Miles driven during periods when the vehicle was not out of service for repair

-Tennessee law caps this deduction at no more than one-half of the IRS standard mileage rate for business use of a personal vehicle, plus any amount for damage beyond normal wear and tear (unless caused by the nonconformity).
+Tennessee law caps this deduction at no more than one-half of the IRS standard mileage rate for business use of a personal vehicle, plus any amount for damage beyond normal wear and tear (unless the nonconformity caused the damage).
+For 2026, the IRS business mileage rate is 72.5 cents per mile, so the maximum use deduction would be 36.25 cents per mile.

 Lienholder Protections

 Refunds must be made to the consumer and any lienholder as their interests appear.
-The law protects lienholders by requiring that they be paid in full before any exchange or refund to the consumer is made, unless the lienholder consents to transfer the lien to a replacement vehicle.
+Lienholders must be paid in full before any exchange or refund to the consumer is made, unless the lienholder consents to transfer the lien to a replacement vehicle.

 How to File a Lemon Law Claim in Tennessee

-Successfully pursuing a Tennessee lemon law claim requires careful documentation and adherence to specific procedures.
+Successfully pursuing a Tennessee lemon law claim requires careful documentation and following specific procedures.

 Step 1: Document Everything